Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

 \subsection{Terminology}

-Given a c\`adl\`ag strong Markov process valued in $[0,\infty]$, we say that the boundary $0$ (respectively $\infty$) is accessible if the process hits $0$ (respectively $\infty$) with positive probability.
+Given a c\`adl\`ag strong Markov process taking values in $[0,\infty]$, we say that the boundary $0$ (respectively $\infty$) is accessible if, when the process starts from $(0,\infty)$, it hits $0$ (respectively $\infty$) with positive probability.
 Otherwise, we say that the boundary is inaccessible.

 When a boundary is inaccessible, it can be either an entrance or a natural boundary.
 In the entrance case, although it cannot hit the boundary, the process can be started from it, that is to say, if the process is initially at the boundary, then it will leave it at some future time.
 In the natural case, the process neither can leave nor hit the boundary.